Schererville, Indiana: Newspaper

 Schererville is served by The Times of Northwest Indiana, and The Post-Tribune, which is owned by the Chicago Tribune.

 Recreational sports

 Kids play a variety of activities in both local leagues and club travel leagues.

 Lake Central Youth Basketball oversees one of the largest youth basketball programs in the area open to all residents in surrounding communities.

 The Schererville Soccer Club is a non-profit organization committed to youth soccer in Northwest Indiana and provides a volunteer led introductory community soccer league for boys and girls ages 4–17 (U6 through REC Plus.)

 There is also Lake Central Pop Warner Football for ages 5– 16 years of age offering flag football, tackle football and cheer.

 Transportation

 Schererville residents and visitors fly via Chicago's O'Hare International or Midway.

 The Borman Expressway (I-80/94/US 6), the Indiana Toll Road, Interstate 65, US 12 and US 20 are within a 25 mi radius of Schererville.

-Commuters to nearby Chicago rely on local South Shore Line with train service from Millennium Station in Chicago to the South Bend International Airport in South Bend, IN.
-In 2014 an extensive expansion and improvement project was started to improve reliability, frequency and efficiency for daily commuters.
-Completion of this upgraded service is expected in 2024.